 Jack Daniel’s Sinatra Select has been created from specially made Sinatra barrels in which part of the whiskey was aged.
 The barrels have deep grooves, which were cut into the staves of the casks.
 This procedure increases the amount of exposure the whiskey has to the wood.

 The whiskey from the special “Sinatra barrels” is then married with regular Jack Daniel’s Old No. 7.
-Bottled at 45% alcohol per volume level, which apparently, is how Sinatra would’ve enjoyed his Daniel’s back in the day.
+Bottled at 45% alcohol by volume level, which apparently, is how Sinatra would’ve enjoyed his Daniel’s back in the day.
 That’s by the way, how Frank ordered the drink.
 Not as Jack, but as Daniel’s.
 “Give me a Daniel’s with water”, he’d say to the bartender, according to his daughter Tina Sinatra.

 Here’s Master Distiller Jeff Arnett explaining about Sinatra Select’s character: